Chris Iwelumo: Stoke City

 After two years in Denmark, Iwelumo returned to the UK to join third tier Stoke City.
 He played as a substitute as Stoke won the 2000 Football League Trophy Final.
 Later that year he was sent out on loan to York City where he made eleven appearances before returning to Stoke.
 He remained there before being loaned out again to Cheltenham Town in February 2001.
-He played four times for Cheltenham Town, scoring once against Mansfield before being recalled back from his loan by Stoke City where he managed to build on his appearances without actually gaining a regular place in the first team, his most notable contribution possibly being the equaliser in the Potteries derby on 21 October 2001.
+He played four times for Cheltenham Town, scoring once against Mansfield before being recalled from his loan by Stoke City where he managed to build on his appearances without actually gaining a regular place in the first team, his most notable contribution possibly being the equaliser in the Potteries derby on 21 October 2001.
 He signed a two-year contract extension with Stoke in March 2002.

 Barnsley revealed an interest in signing Iwelumo in January 2004.
 He was subject of a loan move once more when he moved to Brighton & Hove Albion in March 2004.
 He helped the "Seagulls" to the 2004 Second Division play-off final in Cardiff, winning the penalty that gave Albion promotion.
 When he returned to Stoke at the end of the season he was released, after four years at the club.